 How do you use one?
 There are several options:

 Grip the barrel of the gobble call as if throwing a forkball in a baseball game, with your index and middle finger wrapped around it and your thumb holding the call in place.
 Swing your wrist forward and back to produce gobbling.

 Another way, and following the baseball analogy, is to simply grip the barrel as if holding a baseball bat.
 Swing the call back and forth now as if you're about to roll the dice.

-You can also pump the call quickly (see photo), especially when tagging it on the end of a kee-kee to make the kee-kee-run.
+You can also pump the call quickly (see photo), especially when gobbling after a kee-kee run.
 Hold the barrel in one hand and move the weighted bellow up and down in a clean motion with the other.

 Musical jam session?
 Nah.
 This calling strategy should be realistic, and perfectly choreographed with just the right dose of heavy silence.
 As with making fighting purrs in the autumn turkey woods, be ready for action.
 Count Dracula may be watching you.
 And when that fall gobbler slips into range, shoot straight.